Sujitbade/MERN-bookstore/README.md

 - **View Books**: Users can view a list of all books.
 - **Edit Books**: Users can edit the details of existing books.
 - **Delete Books**: Users can remove books from the collection.
+- **Dark and Light Mode** : Dark and Light mode for user experience.

 ## Technologies Used